-We would like to thank our colleagues from the AKSW research group for their helpful comments and inspiring discussions during the development of the WYSIWYM model.
+We would like to thank our colleagues from the AKSW research group for their helpful comments during the development of the WYSIWYM model.
 This work was partially supported by a grant from the European Union's 7th Framework Programme provided for the project LOD2 (GA no. 257943).